sumitpundir24/temp/writeup_template (5).md

 * Which parameters were tuned?
 How were they adjusted and why?

 I tried different learning rates.
 Intially I choosed learning rate to between range (0.001, 0.005).
-Finally I choosed 0.4 as I think it performed better than others.
+Finally I choosed 0.004 as I think it performed better than others.
 Also I tried different dropout probability because It helps to avoid overfitting in the model.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

-In today's world as the demand of computer vision applications increases normal Image processing processing are giving state of the start results.
+In today's world as the demand of computer vision applications increases normal Image processing processing are not giving state of the start results.
 So, more better techniques like Deep learning is required.
 CNN performs better when we need to deal with image classification, Object detection, segmentation etc. As this is the problem of image classification so, I think the CNN works well for this problem.
-Since our model is getting overfitted while training So adding dropout reduces the complexity of model by randomly dropping the weights of some of the nuerons.
+Since our model is getting overfitted while training So adding dropout reduces the complexity of model by randomly dropping the weights of some of the neurons.